-Mesothelioma Trust Fund helps patients and families affected by mesothelioma cancer with medical costs, finding top mesothelioma doctors, understanding their diagnosis and information on asbestos trust funds.
+Mesothelioma Fund helps patients and families in the US affected by mesothelioma cancer with medical costs, finding top mesothelioma doctors, understanding their diagnosis and information on asbestos trust funds.
 Their team of Patient Advocates are always available to answer your questions and guide you in your efforts to deal with the devastating medical and financial challenges associated with asbestos cancer.

 The National Cancer Institute (NCI) is the US government’s principal agency for cancer research and training.
 It includes the PDQ (Physician Data Query) database of cancer prevention, screening, genetics, diagnostic and treatment information, cancer clinical trials, statistics and patient guides.